 The Trust Board of Directors meet at least 6 times per year.
-The Trust Board has a Chair and Vice Chair, and also has an Audit & Finance Committee; a Standards Committee; and a Headteacher/LGB Chairs Advisory Committee.
+The Trust Board has a Chair and Vice Chair, and also has an Audit & Risk Committee and a Standards Committee.
+There are 11 Director positions.
+All are unpaid,, voluntary roles.